LI community 'attractive' for its affordability and history

 Houses in Levittown, situated mostly on 60-by-100-foot properties, typically range in price from more than $300,000 to more than $600,000, Brownstone says.

-Louise Cassano, the director and former president of the Levittown Chamber of Commerce, says homes prices, while they have gone up, are reasonable compared to other communities.
+Louise Cassano, the director and former president of the Levittown Chamber of Commerce, says home prices, while they have gone up, are reasonable compared to other communities.

-Situated between the Wantagh and Hicksville train stations, and with parkways nearby, the area is conveniently located for commuters, she adds.
+Situated between the Wantagh and Hicksville train stations, and with parkways nearby, the area is convenient for commuters, she adds.

 Scattered throughout Leviittown are various parks and seven community pools that offer free swimming lessons to Levitt homeowners, says Cassano.
 A variety of shopping options are available along Hempstead Turnpike, which saw recent openings of Home Depot and IHOP.